Hummingbirds arrived northern Minnesota

 Remove pan from stove, let mixture sit until cold

-Fill clean hummingbird feeders and hang on deck, trees or shepard’s hooks
+Fill clean hummingbird feeders and hang on deck, trees, or shepherd’s hooks

-It was worth the hard work to enjoy all these hummingbirds and the others wild birds that constantly entertain me out here on the deck.
+It was worth the hard work to enjoy all these hummingbirds and the other wild birds that constantly entertain me out here on the deck.

 About The Author